victore2102/project1M2-Victor-Ekpenyong/README.md

     * The requests library is used in coordination with requesting data through API calls.
     * Finally, flask.Flask, flask.render_template, flask.request, flask.redirect, flask.url_for, flask.flash are used for multiple app functionalities including rendering pages, redirecting and error handling.
 * Multiple API calls are used to populate trending movie data, as well as direction to the movie's Wikipedia page.
 This project utilizes 4 different API requests from TMDB and 1 API request from Wikipedia.
 The goal of this project and website is to display a random movie out of the top 20 trending movies this week as well as providing the user the ability to view specific movies within that list.
+## NEW!
+1. User Login / Sign Up
+    * A site viewer must login and/or signup in order to access this application
+    * User signup/login includes a username and password field with critea which must be met
+2. Reviews
+    * Logged in users can post reviews about the movie they are viewing and view previous reviews posted by others
+3. Postgresql Database Used
+    * Postgresql database used for both user account storage and review storage in order for persistant data to be present
 ## Initial Set Up
 1. Make Sure that you have a functioning TMDB API Key
     * Create an account and register for an API key for free at https://www.themoviedb.org/